chevere/docs/library/Action.md

 ### Regex attribute

-The RegexAttribute applied to `string` will require the paramater to validate the given regular expression.
+The RegexAttribute applied to `string` will require the paramater to validate the defined regular expression.

 ```php
 use Chevere\Regex\Attributes\RegexAttribute;